radojicic23/dsa-for-absolute-dummies/README.md

 ## Why should I care to do this?
 - Lack of good courses and good books.
-- It's simpler for me, I like to learn about this stuff and every day working on this, I am learning too.
+- It's simpler for me, I like to learn about this stuff, and every day working on this I am learning new stuff too.
 - Because I need it to refresh my memory if I am stuck on something or whatever..
-- You can user it to refresh your memory too or to learn something new, but easy way (it's hard but it will get easier in time).
+- You can user it to refresh your memory too or to learn something new, but easy way (it's not easy, it's hard but it will get easier in time).

 ## But data structures and algorithms are so hard!
 - Yes.
 Life is hard.
 I have just one question on that.
 Do you remember that first day you enter this field of programming and IT in general?